 AAESS bases our home learning policy on UK government guidelines which emphasise the importance of home learning and how it helps your child to learn.

 - It consolidates and extends the work they have been doing in school

 - It helps to inform parents about their child’s school work and gives them the opportunity to support this

 - Working independently is a valuable life skill and develops good work habits for secondary school and beyond

 What sort of activities should children be doing?

-Our homework activities are related to the work your child is doing at school, but will not always be written work.
+Our home learning activities are related to the work your child is doing at school, but will not always be written work.

 For young children it will usually be:

 - Games or activities to develop English language, maths or other skills

 For older children, home learning may also include: